 Breastfeeding Versus Not Breastfeeding: Some studies have linked breastfeeding with a slight reduction in breast cancer risk for women, particularly if the woman breastfeeds for 1.5 to 2 years.

 Using Hormone Therapy After Menopause: Some women choose to undergo hormone therapy to reduce the symptoms of menopause.
-Treatment with estrogen and progesterone together (sometimes referred to combined therapy) after menopause increases a woman’s chances of developing breast cancer.
-A woman’s chances of developing breast cancer return to normal over time once she has stopped hormone therapy.
+Treatment with estrogen and progesterone together (sometimes referred to as combined hormone therapy) after menopause increases a woman’s chances of developing breast cancer.
+A woman’s chances of developing breast cancer will gradually return to normal once she has stopped hormone therapy.
 Taking estrogen by itself does not seem to increase a woman’s chances of developing breast cancer, though it can increase her chances of developing other types of cancer.

 Alcohol Consumption: Alcohol consumption is directly linked to a woman’s risk of developing breast cancer.
 The more alcohol a woman consumes on a daily basis, the higher her chances of developing the disease.